IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

-We would like to thank the ITU for informing us about the new work item QSTR.MVC "Method for Verifying Conformance to SRv6" [1].
+We would like to thank the ITU-T-SG-11 for informing the IETF about the new work item QSTR.MVC "Method for Verifying Conformance to SRv6" [1].
 Specifically, we appreciate that the ITU is soliciting feedback for a work related to an IETF-developed
 technology: Segment Routing over IPv6 (SRv6).
 We acknoweldge that the technical report